 Previously a student-athlete in field hockey and cricket, Biddick represented New Zealand in Field Hockey.
-He also spent many years dedicated to coaching field hockey across the world.
+In addition, he also spent many years dedicated to coaching field hockey across the world.

 Biddick focused his passions in athletics towards earning a Master’s in Sports Administration from Ohio University.
-Through the program he had the opportunity to work as a graduate assistant for the College of Business Office of Career Management, where he then found his calling in Career Development.
+Through the program, he had the opportunity to work as a graduate assistant for the College of Business Office of Career Management, where he found his calling in Career Development.

 After graduating, Biddick served as the Assistant Director, then Associate Director of Graduate Career Management and Sport Management, and Graduate Student Career Coach for Ohio University.

-In his position with Notre Dame’s Center for Career Development James is responsible for helping guide student-athletes throughout their career discernment process, as well as help them to reach their full career potential.
-Biddick will also help students who are potentially interested in breaking in to the sports industry.
+In his position with the Meruelo Family Center for Career Development, James is responsible for helping guide student-athletes throughout their career discernment process, as well as helping reach their full career potential.
+Biddick also helps students who are potentially interested in breaking in to the sports industry.

 To get in touch with James, email email@example.com or call the Center for Career Development at (574)-631-5200.